Braniff Airways Flight 542: Investigation

-On October 6, investigators, still unable to find all of the wreckage of the aircraft due to the thick brush and heavy rains, announced that a crew of 280 soldiers from Fort Hood would assist with the search for remnants.
-The soldiers would walk in a line, spaced 10 ft apart, picking up everything they saw, even old litter, if there was even a remote possibility that it had come from the aircraft.
-The search covered an area 2+1/2 mi long and 1 mi wide, and everything that was found was handed over to investigators.
+On October 6, investigators, still unable to find all of the wreckage of the aircraft due to the thick brush and heavy rains, announced that a crew of 280 soldiers from Fort Hood would assist with the search for debris.
+The soldiers would walk in a line, spaced 10 ft apart.
+They would pick up everything they saw, even old litter, if there was a possibility that it had come from the aircraft.
+They covered an area 2+1/2 mi long and 1 mi wide.

 Meanwhile, rumors about the crash spread throughout the aviation community and in the news.
-A pilot for a foreign airline told people that he had heard that a fighter plane had landed at a Texas Air Force base immediately after the crash with one of its Sidewinder heat-seeking missiles missing.
+A pilot for a foreign airline told colleagues that he had heard that a fighter plane had landed at a Texas Air Force base immediately after the crash with one of its Sidewinder heat-seeking missiles missing.
 The story was relayed to CAB officials in Dallas, who passed it on to investigators in Washington.
 The CAB asked the Air Force and Navy to perform a complete inspection of all of its aircraft to see if any of them were missing any missiles.
 The check was completed, with both services being able to account for all of their munitions, and the pilot's story was dismissed as a hoax.
-In another instance, newspapers reported that an engineer who had flown from Chicago to Houston on the same plane just before crash told reporters that he had felt a bulge in the floor under his seat in the ninth row as the plane took off.
+In another instance, newspapers reported that an engineer who had flown from Chicago to Houston on the same plane just before the crash told reporters that he had felt a bulge in the floor under his seat in the ninth row as the plane took off.